Finablr: Stock market listing suspended

+Undeclared debts

 On 30 April 2020, Finablr announced previously undeclared debts of around US$1.3 billion had been identified by Houlihan Lokey and Kroll as part of their investigations, and that it "cannot exclude the possibility that some of the proceeds of these borrowings may have been used for purposes outside of the Finablr Group".

 During June 2020, Xpress Money, a Finablr business, had its authorisation to operate withdrawn by the UK's Financial Conduct Authority.

 In July 2020, Finablr appointed Skadden Arps Slate Meagher & Flom (UK) LLP 'to enable Finablr to investigate historic potential malfeasance within the Finablr Group and any misappropriation of assets of Finablr PLC and certain members of its group'.

 On 6 August 2020 PwC announced that a so-called "pre-pack" administration deal for Travelex had been reached, with the company being taken over by a consortium of its creditors.

+Sale of the business

 In October 2020, it was reported that Prism Group AG was making a joint bid for Finablr Ltd with Royal Strategic Partners, the Abu Dhabi investment vehicle associated with Hazza bin Zayed bin Sultan Al Nahyan, brother of the President of the United Arab Emirates, Mohammed bin Zayed Al Nahyan.
 The deal was accepted by the Finablr board in December with the Prism Group consortium paying US$1 for Finablr.
 On 16 December 2021, the Financial Conduct Authority refused Finablr's request to cancel its premium listing on the London Stock Exchange.

+The company was rebranded as WizzFinancial by its new owners.

 Banking licence

-Finablr has a European Banking licence through the French division of Travelex.
+Finablr had a European Banking licence through the French division of Travelex.